Hiking Griffith Park

 "It must be made a place of recreation and rest for the masses, a resort for the rank and file, for the plain people.
 I consider it my obligation to make Los Angeles a happier, cleaner, and finer city."Griffith J. Griffith

 Griffith Park is an amazing treasure for Angelino hikers, offering more than 50 miles of trails through its thousands of acres of natural terrain.
 Since coming to work in Los Angeles in 2006, I have come love this wild open space of Griffith Park that sits as an island in a huge sea of urban sprawl.
 In fact, Griffith Park stands as the largest urban park in the U.S., about five times the size of Central Park in New York City.

 This introduction page will give you a big picture view of hiking in Griffith Park.
 The links to my various trail write-ups will give you detailed information about hiking specific trails.
 The extensive network of trails throughout the park makes it easy to customize your own hikes by piecing together various trail options.

-Select Hikes in Griffith Park
+My Blog Posts for Hikes in Griffith Park

 Mt.
 Bell via North Trail Hike - July 8, 2010 (and Amir's Garden)